 - Olive Oil: Helps everything roast up nice and golden.

 - Pork Tenderloin: This cut is lean, cooks up fast, and stays juicy—perfect for a sheet pan meal.
-We're using a tenderloin here because it's smaller than a pork tenderloin and will cook up fast!
+We're using a tenderloin here because it's smaller than a pork loin and will cook up fast!
 You can check out the difference between a pork loin and pork tenderloin if the different pork cuts are a mystery.

 - Homemade Spice Rub: A blend of cumin, garlic powder, chili powder, paprika, salt, and pepper adds the perfect amount of flavor without being overpowering.